Nahuel92/poc-projects/micronaut/micronaut-serialization-bug/README.md

 1. Run `MicronautSerializationBugTest#successOnGettingResponse`.
 You will see it failing
 2. Go to `pom.xml` and replace `micronaut.serialization.version` with `2.12.0` (which is the latest working version)
 3. Clean-compile the project
 4. Run again `MicronautSerializationBugTest#successOnGettingResponse`.
-You will that it passes now
+You will see that it passes now